 When you hear about a country named after ice you will probably think freezing temperatures and snowy landscapes, but the truth is Iceland is actually quite warm.
-Or, at least warmer than you would think, especially when you think how close to the Arctic it is located.
+Or, at least warmer than you might expect, especially when considering its proximity to the Arctic.

-The winters in Iceland usually have temperatures about 0°c (32°F) which is really nothing compared to the temperatures in other Northern countries.
-Still, the country is one of the absolute best places to see the Northern Lights in the world!
-The lights, which are also known as the Aurora Borealis, are even known to appear in more colors in Iceland than in most other places!
-So Iceland has both warmer temperatures and better lights… no wonder people are coming from all over the world to visit!
+The winters in Iceland usually have temperatures hovering around 0°c (32°F), which is really nothing compared to the temperatures in other northern countries.
+Still, the country is one of the absolute best places to see the northern lights in the world!
+The lights, which are also known as the aurora borealis, are even known to appear in more colors in Iceland than in other places.
+So Iceland has both warmer temperatures and better lights … it’s no wonder people are coming from all over the world to visit!

-The variety of weather in Iceland is considerable, and Icelanders often say that there are only two seasons.
+The variety of weather in Iceland is considerable, andoften say that there are only two seasons.
 We have summer and we have winter.
 The spring and fall tend to last only about a week, it seems.
 To help you prepare for the weather during the month you are visiting, we have categorized the weather by months.
 Here it goes!

 Icelandic Weather in January

 The average temperature in January in Iceland is between -3°C and +2°C (27°-35° Fahrenheit).
 If you visit during this time you will have about 4,5-7 hours of daylight.
 January is famous for being a great month to see the Northern Lights and is, therefore, an excellent time to visit Iceland.
 Nevertheless, January is one of Iceland’s coldest months and calls for thick coats, wool clothes, hats and gloves!

 You can expect snow and frost, something you will want to keep in mind both when planning what to wear and where to drive.
 If you have never driven in snow before, we suggest taking guided tours instead.
 Then you can simply relax and not have to stress about driving on unstable roads.
 Plus the guides are excellent and you’ll pick up some interesting facts during your tour.